 Medieval Europeans were terrified of lepers.
 Many believed the disease was a curse or a punishment from God.
 In parts of Europe, lepers had to wear special clothes to identify themselves.
 They also had to carry a bell or clapper.
 When lepers wandered the streets begging for alms, they rang the bell or slapped the clapper so people knew they were coming.

 Lepers were social outcasts, feared and reviled because of their disease.
 In part, it was the visible evidence of leprosy that made it so fear-inducing.
-Victims suffered from disfigurement in their face, hands, and feet.
+Those afflicted suffered from disfigurement in their face, hands, and feet.
 Their muscles became paralyzed.
 They sometimes lost the use of their vocal chords or became blind.
 The horrific progression of the disease drove panic around the possibility of contagion.

-A US Leper Colony Still Houses Six Patients
+A US Leper Colony Still Houses Patients

 In Hawaii, the Kalaupapa leper colony has housed patients since the 1860s.
 As of 2015, the isolated colony on the island of Molokai still had six patients.
 Known as the "land of the living dead," the leper colony took in Hawaiians diagnosed with the disease for decades.
 Starting in the mid-1800s, at least 8,000 people were exiled to the leper colony.